 With the Royal Shakespeare Company Twitter play productions Such Tweet Sorrow (2010) and A Midsummer Night’s Dreaming (2013) as examples, for their final collaborative project the students developed #OthellosCrane, a modern retelling inspired by the town of Othello, Washington, a little less than five hours from their Forest Grove campus.
 Located in the heart of the Columbia Basin, Othello is home to the largest migration of Sandhill Cranes in the western hemisphere; thirty-five thousand of the birds, white and black with red face markings, return to Othello from Alaska every March.
 Unsettled by the thought that there was a town named Othello is a state founded on premises of exclusion of peoples of color and that remained segregated until late into the 1970s, the birds served as a poetic conceit and coordinating metaphor for their production.

 Dramaturgy and devising activities in class facilitated students determining the major “beats” or plot elements that could not be left out in order for the basic story to hold together.
 Students used their own handles to perform different roles in each act over a five class-day period, or two weeks; most of the actual activity of performance took place over the course of the day outside of class time.
 The play famously opens with two men shouting racial epithets to Desdemona’s father in the wee hours of the night; the students started their play at roughly one in the morning to mimic that temporality which a traditional play could never do.
 They also had to make choices about props and how to translate early modern materials into modern ones.
 Particularly memorable was the strawberry stitched handkerchief that travels between characters, charting Desdemona’s chastity or presumed lack thereof.
-Instead, emulating the cultural specificity of the Pacific Northwest, students reimagined it as a hydro-flask decked with strawberry stickers.
+Instead, emulating the cultural specificity of the Pacific Northwest, students reimagined it as an insulated reusable water bottle decked with strawberry stickers.

 The students were especially innovative in three areas, employing all of their knowledge about the intersectional complexities of the play.
 Informed by Critical Race Theory frameworks learned in class earlier in the semester, they first manipulated their Twitter profiles to emulate the emotional place of a specific character in a specific act in the play, including changing their display name, profile, and background images.
 Having developed skills in composing short statements where form and function reinforce a unified idea, these visual elements evolved over the course of the day a student was performing a role to take on more nuance and topicality.
 Using Kim F. Hall’s scholarship on the intersection of race and beauty in literature and visual culture of the Renaissance, students could then articulate how they used the palette of the profile to negotiate their own “fear of losing privilege” (474).
 We then discussed strategies they chose to indicate a specific character’s racial or gendered privileges and what evidence from the playtext justified their choice.